PowerShell/ProjectMercury/shell/ShellCopilot.Ollama.Agent/README.md

 The default endpoint is `http://localhost:11434/api/generate` with `11434` being the default port.
 This can be changed in the code and eventually will be added to a configuration file.

+## Known Limitations

+- There is no history shared across queries so the model will not be able to remember previous queries
+- Streaming is currently not supported if you change the stream value to `true` in the data to send to the API it will not work
+- Configuration is currently hard coded in the code and will be moved to a configuration file in the future